keplergl/kepler.gl/docs/user-guides/b-kepler-gl-workflow/a-add-data-to-the-map.md

 ```
 ### Load Map Using URL

 Based on the feedback that we have received, we make importing data easier by allowing users to load your map through custom URL.
-It currently supports URLs with file extension of csv, json and kepler.gl.
+It currently supports URLs with file extension of `csv`, `json` and `kepler.gl.json`

 In addition, this also by-passes 250mb file upload size limit which allows you to upload larger file to Kepler.